JeffWeinell/REEs/README.md

 **MHC loci**: I used grep to search within the annotation table of the *T. sirtalis* genome (**ref_Thamnophis_sirtalis-6.0_top_level_JLW.gff3**) for CDS features of major histocompatibility genes, using the following grep search terms: (1) "MHC", (2) "major histocompatibility".
 Results = 86 CDS regions corresponding to exons of 19 genes (**ref_Thamnophis_sirtalis-6.0_top_level_JLW_immune-loci-CDS.gff3**).

 Target loci included the entire CDS region plus approximately equal amounts of upstream and downstream non-coding DNA (0-60nt).
 The amount of flanking non-coding DNA targetted was determined by the size of baits (120nt baits).
-Specifically, the following R script was used to (1) define coordinates of target loci, and (2) to extract MHC targets from the *T. sirtalis* genome and save them to the file **MHC-target-loci.fasta**:
+Specifically, the following R script was used to (1) define coordinates of target loci, and (2) to extract MHC targets from the *T. sirtalis* genome and save them to the file **MHC-target-loci_preliminary.fasta**:

 ```
 library(RCurl)